LEXX-Lazarus/Lil-Guys/README.md

 * **Feed Your Pets:** Keep your "Lil Guys" happy by feeding them various treats, which increases their happiness level.

+* **Food Preferences:** Each pet type has unique food preferences, meaning some foods will make them happier, while others might decrease their happiness!

+* **Chewing Meter:** A visual chewing bar appears after feeding, showing the cooldown period before your pet can be fed again.

 * **Happiness Decay:** Pets' happiness levels will gradually decrease over time (every 12 hours), adding a realistic care element and encouraging regular interaction.

 * **Speech Bubbles:** Your "Lil Guys" can now express themselves!
 Speech bubbles will periodically appear above your selected pet, showing various messages based on their mood and type.